 The purpose of a sales associate is to take care of the customer, regardless if it’s a physical store experience or an online store experience.
 Fulfillment should not be a nuisance, but an opportunity.
 Knowing where orders originate from and fulfilling them at the nearest store gives sales associates the opportunity to include a hand-written note in a package, perhaps something as simple as “we hope to see you in our store soon!”

-Key #2: Enable Distributed Order Management (DOM) for Omnichannel Order Routing
+Key #2: Enable Distributed Order Management (DOM) for Omnichannel Order Orchestration

-The second pillar of a successful ship from store operation is omnichannel order routing.
-Order routing is one of the four main components of order management systems (OMS) along with enterprise inventory, fulfillment execution, and customer service.
+The second pillar of a successful ship from store operation is omnichannel order orchestration.
+Order orchestration is one of the four main components of order management systems (OMS) along with enterprise inventory, fulfillment execution, and customer service.

 DOM Routing Guidelines: